olinkirkland/resume/resume.md

 # Olin Kirkland
-## Web Developer
+## Full-stack Web Developer

 #### me@olinkirk.land | +49 162 372 0898 | https://www.olinkirk.land

-#### Cologne, Germany | Bilingual German and English
+#### Cologne, Germany | Bilingual English and German

 ---

 ## Skills & Proficiencies

-- JavaScript, TypeScript, ActionScript 3, Haxe
+- JavaScript, TypeScript, ActionScript 3/Apache Flex, Haxe
+- ReactJS, NodeJS, ThreeJS, PixiJS
-- HTML, CSS, Tailwind, Bootstrap 4, XML, Apache Flex
+- Semantic HTML, SCSS/CSS, Tailwind, Bootstrap 4, XML
-- Git, Figma, Adobe Animate
+- Git, Figma, Adobe Animate, MongoDB

 ---

 ## Experience

+### AB Tasty in _Cologne, North Rhine-Westphalia, Germany_

+#### **Technical Support Engineer**, June 2022 - Present

+- Developing A/B tests and personalization campaigns for well-known brands using native JS and SCSS
+- Determining feasibility of customer requests and providing technical solutions
+- Troubleshooting and resolving technical issues on AB Tasty's platform

 ### Bright Future GmbH. in _Cologne, North Rhine-Westphalia, Germany_

 #### **Game Developer**, April 2020 – January 2022

 - Developed and maintained the massively multiplayer Haxe browser game Rail Nation
+- Assisted in the game’s migration from ActionScript 3 to Haxe to maintain efficacy in the browser and on mobile platforms
 - Created tools to reduce the time taken to create item sales and integrate content for new features
-- Assisted in the game’s migration from ActionScript 3 to Haxe to maintain efficacy in the browser and later on mobile platforms

 ### Dallmeier GmbH. in _Regensburg, Bavaria, Germany_

 #### **Flex Developer**, May 2018 – April 2020

-- Created interactive modules to display and visualize camera, VIP, and sale data in a user-friendly dashboard according to client needs
+- Created interactive components to display and visualize camera, VIP, and sales data in a modular dashboard according to client needs using ActionScript 3 and the Apache Flex framework
-- Developed an interface for clients to back up their recorded data securely to physical media
+- Developed a module for clients to back up their recorded data securely to physical media

 ### Paul Bernhard Exhibit Design and Consulting in _Houston, Texas, United States_

 #### **Applications Developer**, September 2015 – May 2018

-- Designed and developed of touch screen Adobe Air applications and media kiosks and deployed them in the Wiess Energy Hall of the Houston Museum of Natural Science
+- Designed and developed touch screen ActionScript 3 applications and media kiosks and deployed them in the Wiess Energy Hall of the Houston Museum of Natural Science
-- Developed interactive visualizations for data from a wide variety of formats and sources related to the energy sector
+- Developed interactive visualizations for data from a wide variety of formats and sources related to the Texas energy sector
-- Collaborated with museum curators to design application mockups
+- Collaborated with museum curators to realize application mockups

 ---

+## Certificates

+### Full-stack Web Developer Certification

+##### WBS Coding School, Cologne, Germany

+##### January 2022 - May 2022

 ## Education